risedle/monorepo/packages/tsconfig/README.md

 ### Usage

-Use available json as the baseline for your `tsconfig.json`.
+Use available json as the baseline of your `tsconfig.json`.
 For example:

 ```json
 {